 Alternatively, why not visit a friend or family member who lives abroad?
 Going to stay with a loved one is a great way to get comfortable with your new surroundings, and get the inside scoop on the best things to see and do.
 Plus, once you’re feeling confident, you can ask your friend or relative to help you plan your own solo adventure in their home country.
 This will allow you to start your solo travels feeling confident and secure.

-If you’d prefer to just do your own thing, one of the best ways you can feel connected and meet other travellers is book organised experiences and tours.
+If you’d prefer to just do your own thing, one of the best ways you can feel connected and meet other travellers is to book organised experiences and tours.
 These can be longer events, like multi-day treks, or more casual, small experiences, like walking tours, cooking classes, wine tasting excursions, and street food tours.
 Not only will taking part in these types of experiences allow you to explore parts of an area you might otherwise not discover, or to try a brand new activity or experience, but you may find that you meet some great people along the way too.

 Solo travelling tips